FCPS Discipline Policy to be Reviewed

 The review was announced during a public forum, which also addressed less controversial issues such as the smoking policy on school property and a facilities planning advisory council, prior to a regularly scheduled school board meeting.
 Dozens of concerned parents, including Stuban's father, were in attendance, but had no ability to ask questions or make comments in that forum.

-The issue of a disciplinary policy review was added to the agenda after the publication of a front-page story in Sunday’s Washington Post detailing what many felt was an overly harsh response to Stuban’s offense of purchasing a legal, synthetic compound called JWH-0118, which is banned in Fairfax County Public Schools.
+The issue of a was added to the agenda after the publication of a front-page story in Sunday’s Washington Post detailing what many felt was an overly harsh response to Stuban’s offense of purchasing a legal, synthetic compound called JWH-0118, which is banned in Fairfax County Public Schools.

 After the meeting, board members expressed optimism they’d taken the first step in initiating a comprehensive review of FCPS disciplinary procedures.
 But many of the parents who attended the meeting were disappointed that they weren’t able to express their opinions, and were concerned that their voices wouldn’t be heard as the review process moves forward.